Exact and Approximate Algorithms for Computing Betweenness Centrality in Directed Graphs: Related work

 where $s \in V(G) \setminus \{v\}$.

 Riondato and Kornaropoulos \cite{Riondato2016} presented shortest path samplers for estimating betweenness centrality of all vertices or the $k$ vertices that have the highest betweenness scores in a graph.
 They determined the number of samples needed to approximate the betweenness with the desired accuracy and confidence by means of the VC-dimension theory \cite{vc-ucrfep-71}.
 Recently, Riondato and Upfal \cite{RiondatoKDD20116} introduced algorithms for estimating betweenness scores of all vertices in a graph.
 They also discussed a variant of the algorithm that finds the top-$k$ vertices.
 They used Rademacher average \cite{Shalev-Shwartz:2014:UML:2621980} to determine the number of required samples.
-Finally, Borassi and Natale \cite{DBLP:conf/esa/BorassiN16} presented the KADABRA algorithm, which uses balanced bidirectional BFS (bb-BFS) to sample shortest paths.
-In bb-BFS, a BFS is performed from each of the two endpoints $s$ and $t$, in such a way that they are likely to explore about the same number of edges.
+Borassi and Natale \cite{DBLP:conf/esa/BorassiN16} presented the KADABRA algorithm, which uses balanced bidirectional BFS (bb-BFS) to sample shortest paths.
+In bb-BFS, a BFS is performed from each of the two endpoints $s$ and $t$, in such a way that they explore almost the same number of edges.
+The authors of~\cite{DBLP:conf/edbt/ChehreghaniAB19} investigated using the Metropolis-Hastings technique to sample from the optimal distribution presented in \cite{DBLP:journals/cj/Chehreghani14} for betweenness centrality estimation.